You are Responsible for Your Buyers: 8 Tips for Store Security

-Make sure you accept payments through verified systems that have secure transaction channels and require additional authorisation.
+Make sure you accept payments through verified systems that have secure transaction channels and require additional authorization.
 Any seller of any size must be PCI compliant to accept electronic payments, and if you work with a big payment provider, they can handle it for you.
-PCI DSS means “Payment Card Industry Data Security Standard” and indicates that service provider meets the official requirements of PCI compliance.
+PCI DSS means “Payment Card Industry Data Security Standard” and indicates that the service provider meets the official requirements of PCI compliance.
 Setting limits for the payments and monitoring transaction sizes and frequency can also serve you well.
-You are the expert in your business and know your customer behaviour.
-You can set total value you accept from one account in one day and a limit for the number of purchases in a period of time.
+You are the expert in your business and know your customer behavior.
+You can set the total value you accept from one account in one day and a limit for the number of purchases in a period of time.
 Therefore, you will notice if something is suspicious.

 Add two-factor authentication

 This is one of the most secure ways both for you and your customers to preserve personal information.
 With 2FA, thу system requires additional pieces of personal information besides login and password to give access to the user.
 It can be an SMS code, an answer to a secret question, or any other information a user can provide immediately.
 It creates significant protection against unauthorized access to user accounts.

 Demand stronger passwords

 Password habits are often exploited by intruders.
 It takes only one weak password to gain admin authority and access to the customer base, data, and revenue.
 A strong password consists of more than 6 characters with the use of digits and letters in different registers.
 Require that all your customers and employees have complex passwords.